 There is no commitment, contact, membership, or pre-paid cards with flight hours that could expire.
 You book, board, fly, then walk away.

 On-demand charters are expanding, with options ranging from booking an entire plane, sharing a private jet, and even booking an individual seat.
-The good news is there are plenty of apps and other services out there to help you choose an on-demand charter flight that is right for you.
+The good news is there are plenty of apps and other services to help you choose an on-demand charter flight that is right for you.

 How Much Does a Private Jet Charter Cost?